 It’s where everything comes to an end, questions are answered, and it’s the last words you’ll leave your readers with.

-This is why it’s crucial not to skip out on outlining your conclusion, even though this can be tempting when learning how to outline a book.
+It’s crucial not to skip out on outlining your conclusion, even though this can be tempting when learning how to outline a book.
 Here are some tips, according to Scribe Media, on how to do so.

 Write a few sentences to summarize your book

-Make sure that you aren’t introducing any new content and reflecting on the content you’ve already written.
+Ensure you aren’t introducing any new content and reflecting on the content you’ve already written.

 Insert a call to action if needed

-These are great for self-help books or to help you connect with your audience by having them visit your website or connect to your social media.
+These are great for self-help books or to help you connect with your audience by having them visit your author website or connect to your social media.

 List any additional resources